heartcombo/devise/README.md

 ## Starting with Rails?

 If you are building your first Rails application, we recommend you *do not* use Devise.
 Devise requires a good understanding of the Rails Framework.
 In such cases, we advise you to start a simple authentication system from scratch.
-Today, we have three resources that should help you get started:
+Today, we have four resources that should help you get started:

 * Michael Hartl's online book: https://www.railstutorial.org/book/modeling_users
 * Ryan Bates' Railscast: http://railscasts.com/episodes/250-authentication-from-scratch-revised
 * Codecademy's Ruby on Rails: Authentication and Authorization: https://www.codecademy.com/learn/rails-auth
+* Drifting Ruby's Crash Course: https://www.driftingruby.com/episodes/authentication-crash-course-with-devise

 Once you have solidified your understanding of Rails and authentication mechanisms, we assure you Devise will be very pleasant to work with. :smiley: